The research at the Department of Education is centered around a few priority research areas.

 This area focuses on how the development of knowledge and changes in political, economic and social conditions affect higher education and workplace learning.
 Themes addressed are how higher education and workplace learning qualify for participation in knowledge-intensive work, how expertise is managed and developed through institutional practices, and how knowledge policy sets the terms for such processes over time.
 The area includes studies of universities and colleges as institutions, studies of political processes aimed at research and education, local studies of teaching and learning in various disciplines and professions, and studies of how knowledge practices in education and workplace contexts interact in the development of expert cultures.
 Studies of interdisciplinary environments and expert-user relationships are also covered.
 Research in this area furthers the understanding of the conditions for learning and developing knowledge in today’s society, and of how expertise is institutionalized and further developed in different organizational contexts.

-Related research group at the Department: Expert cultures and institutional dynamics: Studies in higher education and work (ExCID)
+Related research group at the Department: Knowledge, Learning and Governance: Studies in higher education and work (HEDWORK)

 Children and youth: Identity, learning trajectories and education